efa/ReSolve/reSolveReadme.txt

     keep only the first N best results.
 Selectable with 'algo=1'
   - timing code in CLI to evaluate performance of new strategy
   - thanks @lcavalli for hints
-  - different packages for different OSs
+  - different binary packages for different OSs
-  - GUI: working About button
+  - GUI: working About button, thanks @lb90

 ToDo:
 -----